somuteja/MLForEducation/README.md

 # MLForEducation
-Some projects on education related applications
+Some machine learning projects for education.